Savana-Solutions/signalen/docs/adr/0003-management_command_delete_signals.md

 Legally a signal should be deleted after a certain amount of time.
 The rules for this are:

-- A Signal is in the state "AFGEHANDELD" for more than 5 years
+- A Signal is in the state "COMPLETED" for more than 5 years
-- A Signal is in the state "GEANNULEERD" for more than 1 year
+- A Signal is in the state "CANCELLED" for more than 1 year

 ## Decision